CalvinTheRed/RPGL/README.md

   `tags` is an array of tags which describe the Subevent.

+  `resource` is the Resource ID for the Resource being given to the target.

-  `tag` is the tag to be added to the origin item.
+  `count` is the number of Resources to be given to the target.
+This field defaults to `1` if not specified.

   Conditions: